pnp/powershell/documentation/Get-PnPContainerTypeConfiguration.md

 * SharePoint: Access to the SharePoint Tenant Administration site

-Returns container type configuration of a SharePoint repository services application.
+Returns container type configuration of a SharePoint Embedded application.

 ## SYNTAX